backup-poujhit/backup-poujhit/README.md

 - 👋 Hi, I’m @poujhit
-- 👀 I’m interested in Mobile and Web Development, mainly Frontend
+- 👀 I’m interested in Mobile and Web Development.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on Flutter and React Projects.